UKHomeOffice/application-container-platform/docs/services.md

 ## Container Storage

-ACP recommends separate repositories for open-source and private container images:
+ACP recommends having separate registries for open-source and private container images:

   * if your code is open-source and hosted on GitHub, use Quay to store container images
   * if your code is private and hosted on GitLab, use Amazon ECR